Northwest’s cell networks disrupted after ‘presidential alert’ text

 For several hours Wednesday, subscribers with several networks, notably AT&T and T-Mobile, reported being unable to make or receive calls, download data, or use their apps soon after the text alert, which was sent at 11:18 a.m.
 Pacific Time.

-“The presidential text alert went out and after that I lost all internet, Gmail, apps—everything stopped working,” said Sarah Mendivel, a medical researcher at Seattle Children’s Hospital.
+“The presidential text alert went out and after that I lost all internet, Gmail, apps — everything stopped working,” said Sarah Mendivel, a medical researcher at Seattle Children’s Hospital.
 When Mendivel finally got through to AT&T, she was told “they didn’t know what it was,” she said in a phone interview Wednesday afternoon.

 Soon after the outage, both T-Mobile and AT&T reported being aware of the outages but did not know why they had occurred or when service would be fully restored, according to online news accounts.
 But by 5:30, an AT&T spokesperson reported that the problem had been addressed and that it had not been related to the presidential text.